 Bhangarh was founded in the 16th century by Maharajah Bhagwant Das of Amer for his second son Madho Singh I, younger brother of Man Singh I who was general of the famous Mughal ruler Akbar.
 It is believed that either people of Bhangarh migrated or famished due to the famine in the 18th century although the popular legends and stories Bhangarh Fort have something else to say!

 Bhangarh Fort Story and Legends

-There are two different stories behind Bhangarh Fort.
+There are four popular stories behind Bhangarh Fort.

 Read my Bhangarh experience – The haunted Bhangarh Fort – India’s most haunted?